pharmbio/sciluigi/README.md

 - Produces an easy to read audit-report with high level information per task.
 - Integration with some HPC workload managers.
   (So far only [SLURM](http://slurm.schedmd.com/) though).

+Because of Luigi's great easy-to-use API, these changes have been implemented as a very thin layer on top of luigi's own API, and no changes to the luigi core is needed at all, so you can continue leveraging the work already being put into maintaining and further developing luigi, by the team at Spotify and others.

 ## Workflow code quick demo